AlextheEngineer/Ego3DHands/README.md

 For the task of global hand pose estimation, we evaluate in terms of both the AUC for the PCK of the 3D canonical hand poses (pose accuracy) and a new metric of the AUC of the spherical PCK of the root joint that computes the distance accuracy and directional accuracy.
 Please see our paper for more details.

 # License
 This dataset can only be used for scientific/non-commercial purposes.
-If you use this dataset in your research, please cite the respective [paper](https://arxiv.org/abs/2006.01320)
+If you use this dataset in your research, please cite the corresponding [paper](https://arxiv.org/abs/2006.01320)